 You can schedule meetings on the fly using Google Hangouts Meet.
 Its lightweight app version runs smoothly on iOS and Android devices.This end-to-end meeting solution is integrated with Google Calendar and Google Docs.
 Access all of Google’s apps from one window.

 The Enterprise edition provides a dial-in option for participants on the move.
 Since Meet is integrated with Calendar, each participant gets meeting-related information (such as agenda) with the invite.

 Contact Google’s sales team for G Suite subscription details.

 Another great web conferencing tool is Zoom Meetings and Chat.
 It supports HD audio and video calls and content sharing with up to 1000 meeting participants.
 Zoom is synced end to end with your calendar via Outlook, iCal, and Gmail.

-To make a good impression in video meetings, you can use Zoom’s Touch Up My Appearance and Virtual Backgrounds features.
-You can password protect and encrypt your chats, and no data is ever lost on Zoom.
+In addition, you can password protect and encrypt your chats, and no data is ever lost on Zoom.
 You can access even 10-year-old archives and retrieve content.